evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_Long_Range_AWD/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 402 liters.
-With the rear seat down, it is 1420 liters.
+The trunk offers a cargo capacity of 402 liters (14.2 CU FT).
+With the rear seat folded down, this expands to 1420 liters (50.1 CU FT).
 On the roof, you can load up to 75 kg (165.3 lbs).
-Under the hood, there is frunk with more storage room.
-This frunk is 100 liters (3.5 CU FT).
-The maxium weight of the car is 2690 kg (5930 lbs), and with the base weight of 2218 kg (4890 lbs), you can max load 472 kg (1041 lbs), including driver and passengers.
-Some options can increase the base weight and reduce the maximum loading weight.
+Additionally, there is a frunk (front trunk) with a storage capacity of 100 liters (3.5 CU FT).

+The vehicle’s maximum weight is 2690 kg (5930 lbs), with a base weight of 2218 kg (4890 lbs).
+This allows for a maximum load of 472 kg (1041 lbs), including the driver and passengers.
+Note that some options may increase the base weight and reduce the maximum loading capacity.
 472kg is considered low for this type of car and might restrict how much stuff you can bring in addition to passengers.

-You can order the car with a towbar.
-The maximum total weight on a braked trailer is 750, and on unbraked, it is 750 kg (1653/1653 lbs).
+A towbar can be added to the vehicle.
+The maximum permissible weight for a braked trailer is 750 kg (1653 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).

 {{< sitefiguresized thumb="models/ford/mustang_mach-e/mustang_mach-e_long_range_awd/trunk_1_st.jpg" title="Ford Mustang Mach-E Long Range AWD" width="3000" height="1721"  >}}
 <div class="mt-3 mb-3">